Zenol/blog/blog/what-is-wrong-with-the-object-paradigm/en.md

 ----------------

-What came out from a lots of procedural developpement is that you often have types that describe some complexe structure (for example, lists in C are build of chained cells, each cell composed of a value and a link to the next cell) and functions operating on this type (using the same example, function for initialising empty list, destroying list,
+What came out from a lots of procedural developpement is that you often have types that describe some complexe structure (for example, linked lists in C are build of chained cells, each cell composed of a value and a link to the next cell) and functions operating on this type (using the same example, function for initialising empty list, destroying list,